aspekt/avionex/Readme.md

-# KILLER SKIES - Show no mercy!
+# COSMIC FIGHTER - Show no mercy!

 The game objetive is simple: Try not to die and shoot everything around you